onera/Maia/doc/developer_manual/tools/vstride.rst

 The ``vstride`` module provides the following routines in order to create or manipulate :class:`VStrideArray` instances:

-**Creation routines** : these routines offer shortcuts to create a new :class:`VStrideArray` from other input data
+**Creation routines** : these routines offer shortcuts to create a new :class:`VStrideArray` from other input data.

 .. autosummary::
   :nosignatures: